 What is the project about?

 The nature conservation sector is the least diverse sector out of all of the charitable sectors, and we cannot save nature unless we have the buy-in of all communities living in the UK.
 Froglife has set up a brand new, three-year comprehensive nature conservation training programme where fifteen aspiring conservationists will be trained in wildlife conservation techniques and practical skills.

 We will be recruiting 16+ year olds that reflect the diversity of the communities living, studying and working in Peterborough and the surrounding areas.
-The training will take place at our managed reserves: Hampton, Boardwalks & Thorpe Meadows and Eye Green.
+The training will take place at our managed reserves: Hampton (HNR), Boardwalks & Thorpe Meadows (Boardwalks NR) and Eye Green.

 What are the aims?

 This project will make two major differences, it will diversify the sector and improve habitats in Peterborough.
 The trainees will relay nature conservation messages from a UK perspective to their communities and they will evidence that we do want to be inclusive.
 It will equip these trainees to be able to obtain employment within the sector and encourage other organisations to run similar schemes, further widening the diversity within the sector through employment, volunteering and engagement.
 An important outcome from this project is that HNR, Boardwalks NR and Eye Green will have benefited from improved habitat/species management through works undertaken by the trainees and volunteers.

 What are we going to do?